Dayruke/Algorithmic-Value-Of-Life/README.md

 In the "paperclip maximizer" example, a poorly-aligned AI would kill people in order to make more paperclips.

-We want the AI to value human life, but don't have a clear, explicit way of helping it understand "how" valuable life is.
+We want the AI to value human life, but we currently lack a clear, explicit way to provide the input it needs to understand 'how' valuable life is; AVOL is designed to be that explicit input.

 ### Value of Life of an AI